MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 The following fields are collected:

 - **Data_EventId** – A code indicating the diagnostic data collection preference selected by the user.

+### Office.iOS.Paywall.ShareSubscriptionScreen.ShareLinkTap

+This event is triggered when the user taps on “Share Family invite” when they're presented with the share family subscription view.
+The data is used to detect the clicks and number of successful subscription shares.

+The following fields are collected:

+- **entryPoint** - Indicates the entryPoint through which ShareSubscriptionView is displayed when the user tapped on Share family invite.

+### Office.iOS.Paywall.ShareSubscriptionScreen.Shown

+This event is triggered when users are presented with the share family subscription view.
+The data is used to log the number of users who came across this view.

+The following fields are collected:

+- **entryPoint** - Indicates the entryPoint through which ShareSubscriptionView is displayed to the user.

 ### Office.Omex.Checkout.LoggingEvent